Cave Without A Name

 The two-hour workshop explores the concept of synergy and helps teams to develop vital group-process skills such as decision making and interpersonal communication.
 The exercise also includes an introduction to three elements of synergy, a five-step problem-solving technique, four critical group maintenance skills, and the importance of consensus decision making.

-- Hone group problem-solving skills using a five-step process
+- Uncover how to develop group problem-solving skills using a five-step process

 - Understand the four critical group maintenance skills